KunalSachdev2005/IBM_DataScience_Capstone/README.md

 3. **Exploratory Data Analysis (EDA)**

    - Conducted statistical and visual analysis to identify trends and insights.
+   - Performed SQL-based EDA using IBM Db2 to query and analyze launch data effectively.
-   - Used SQL and visualization tools like Matplotlib and Seaborn.
+   - Used visualization tools like Matplotlib and Seaborn.

 4. **Interactive Visualizations**